 Many of the top car insurance companies offer a discounted rates for paying in full.
 But they may offer different savings.
 They might also run their programs in different ways.

-Here’s a list of major insurers that offer the paid-in-full discount:
+Here’s a list of major insurers that offer the pay-in-full discount:

 Progressive